 - (a) For export by sea: - (i) Livestock must be appropriately segregated, loaded and penned on the vessel in accordance with the load plan.
-Livestock may also by segregated by any other relevant characteristic (and, where relevant, port of destination), in accordance with the load plan. - (ii) The consignment must be checked before departure to ensure that the livestock has been loaded in accordance with the load plan. - (iii) The pen stocking density must be checked regularly throughout the voyage and adjustments made as required. - (b) For export by air, loading density and penning arrangements must conform to stocking densities and penning arrangements as given in Appendix I and any relevant international requirements.
+Livestock may also by segregated by any other relevant characteristic (and, where relevant, port of destination), in accordance with the load plan. - Note: As per 4A.4(a)(i), the load plan must be prepared in accordance with the minimum pen areas per head set out in Appendix I. - (ii) The consignment must be checked before departure to ensure that the livestock has been loaded in accordance with the load plan and that accurate liveweights have been used. - (iii) The pen stocking density must be checked regularly throughout the voyage and adjustments made as required. - (b) For export by air, loading density and penning arrangements must conform to stocking densities and penning arrangements as given in Appendix J and any relevant international requirements.

-3B.2 Animals have ready access to feed and water
+4B.2 Animals have ready access to fodder and water

-To ensure animals have ready access to feed and water whilst on the export voyage:
+To ensure animals have ready access to fodder and water whilst on the export voyage:

-- (a) For export by sea: - (i) Throughout the voyage, all livestock on the vessel must have ad libitum access to adequate water of a quantity and quality to maintain good health. - (ii) Throughout the voyage, all livestock on the vessel must be provided with, and be able to access, suitable feed to maintain good health, taking into consideration any particular needs of the livestock species, class and age. - (iii) All livestock must be offered feed and water as soon as possible after being loaded on the vessel, and at the very most, within 12 hours. - (iv) Feed and water supply systems must be monitored day and night throughout the voyage and maintained in good order. - (v) Adequate feed and water must be supplied to livestock awaiting and during the discharge period, and there must be no water curfew applied prior to unloading at ports in the Middle East during the northern hemisphere summer. - (b) For export by air, all livestock must be offered feed and water while in transit if climatic conditions, species and class of livestock and total time warrant.
+- (a) For export by sea: - (i) Throughout the voyage, all livestock on the vessel must have ad libitum access to adequate water of a quantity and quality to maintain good health. - (ii) Throughout the voyage, all livestock on the vessel must be provided with suitable fodder to maintain good health, taking into consideration any particular needs of the livestock species, class and age.
+Adequate trough space must be provided per animal to ensure all livestock have ready access to that fodder. - (iii) All livestock must be offered fodder and water as soon as possible after being loaded on the vessel, and at the very most, within 12 hours. - (iv) Fodder and water supply systems must be monitored day and night throughout the voyage and maintained in good order. - (v) Adequate fodder and water must be supplied to livestock awaiting and during the discharge period, and there must be no water curfew applied prior to unloading at ports in the Middle East during the northern hemisphere summer. - (b) For export by air, all livestock must be offered fodder and water while in transit if climatic conditions, species and class of livestock and total time warrant.

-3B.3 Animals are provided appropriate ventilation
+4B.3 Animals are provided appropriate ventilation